-Patients looking to reshape and enhance the look of their buttock should consider buttock augmentation surgery.
-This procedure provides an uplifted and attractive buttock profile.
-In the past ten years, this buttock augmentation surgery has often been seen as a symbol of femininity and sensuality.
+If you want to augment, reshape and enhance your buttock looks, the buttock augmentation surgery is the right procedure for you by providing you with an uplifted and attractive buttock profile.
+In the past ten years this buttock augmentation surgery has often been seen as a symbol of femininity and sensuality.

 When to Consider Buttock Augmentation Surgery

-- The buttock shape is too flat or square and the patient would like more curves and a more youthful appearance.
+- When your buttock shape is too flat or square and you would like more curves and a more youthful appearance.

-- When weight loss or the aging process has left buttocks loose, sagging, or flat.
+- When weight loss or the aging process has left your buttocks loose, sagging, or flat.

 How is a Buttock Augmentation Surgery procedure performed?

-The cosmetic surgeon at Juventus Clinic will provide preoperative instructions, answer any questions, discuss preferences, go over the patient’s medical history, and perform a physical exam to determine fitness for the buttock augmentation surgery.
+Your cosmetic surgeon at Juventus Clinic will provide you with preoperative instructions, answer any questions you may have, discuss your preferences, take a detailed medical history, and perform a physical exam to determine your fitness for the buttock augmentation surgery.

-The cosmetic surgeon will discuss the following pre-surgery procedure:
+Your cosmetic surgeon will detailed and discuss with you the following pre-surgery procedure: